curlyshaan/kelly_calc/README.md

 API Docs : https://www.prop-odds.com/features

-I believe using API, with one call, you can get all markets for one game_id
+I believe using API, with one call, you can get all markets for each game_id

 Core Concept and Logic :
 1. Lets start with NFL League